 Cultured pearls are worth far less than natural pearls.
 While both hold value, the natural ones are more sought after and so will be worth more money.

-A lot of older jewellery was also set with seed pearls, particularly in the victorian era.
+A lot of older jewellery was also set with seed pearls, particularly in the Victorian era.
 Remember it’s common to replicate pearls in jewellery using plastic.
 Although this is rare on silver jewellery it’s worth having your piece appraised before selling it.

-How much is silver jewellery set with semi precious or precious stones worth?
+Silver jewellery with semi precious stones

 Colourless gems may not always be diamonds.
 It is very rare to get diamonds on antique vintage silver jewellery.
 Where they are included they tend to be a little lumpier than the modern day equivalent as the cut of them is less precise.